Definition Frames: Using Definitions for Hybrid Concept Representations: Introduction

-Motivated by these problems, we introduce a novel hybrid representation called \textbf{Definition Frames} that encodes semantic information extracted from definitions.
-This information is extracted automatically via a relation extraction model, which means that we can create a representation for any term, as long as there is some accompanying definition/text.
-According to our knowledge, Definition Frames are the first hybrid representation: they have an explicit structure due to their semantically meaningful rows, while maintaining the properties of distributional semantics.
-As our experiments show, Definition Frames achieve better performance in word similarity tasks, when used as a post-processing method.
+Motivated by these problems, we introduce a novel hybrid representation called \textbf{Definition Frames} (DF), which encode semantic information extracted from definitions.
+DFs are matrix representations, where each row corresponds to a particular relation.
+The set of the relations used is based on the Qualia structure suggested in Boguraev and Postojovsky \shortcite{boguraev1990lexical}, and they are extracted automatically from definitions via a domain-adaptation approach.
+To the best of our knowledge, DF is the first hybrid representation, combining an explicit structure through semantically meaningful rows, while still being decomposed into distributional vectors.